 - Payments deferred between and including March 20, 2020 and April 30, 2020 are still deferred for 60 days as indicated in the notice you received previously.

-Complete and submit a Small Business Relief Tax Deferral application to request deferral.
+Complete and submit a Small Business Relief Tax Deferral application (the application period has ended) to request deferral.
 Additional details are available within the Frequently Asked Questions below.

 To receive up to date information regarding how the Department is working to provide taxpayers with further assistance and guidance, be sure to subscribe to the What's New topic of GovDelivery.